panpf/sketch/README_EN.md

 [中文版本 README.md](README.md)

-Sketch is a powerful and comprehensive picture loader on Android, in addition to the necessary features to load the picture, but also supports GIF, gesture zoom, block display large picture, automatically correct the direction of the picture, display video thumbnails and other functions
+Sketch is a powerful and comprehensive picture loader on Android, in addition to the necessary features to load the picture, but also supports GIF, gesture zoom, block display huge image, automatically correct the direction of the picture, display video thumbnails and other functions

 ### Sample APP